We’re transitioning to a new UI, and are in the process of updating our Webflow University courses and videos.

 Before you can publish to production, you’ll need to connect a custom domain and activate Webflow hosting.

-1. Purchase a domain
+1. Own or purchase a domain

 2. Connect your domain in Webflow